Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

-It's not a trust on the technology, but in the corporations and the "experts" that can exploit such trust and the widespread ignorance of the topic to weaken regulations.
+It's not a trust on the technology, but in the corporations and the "experts" that can exploit such trust and the widespread ignorance of the topic to weaken regulations and streghten their handle on society.

-Having said that, the high level description outlined for the Ethical framework is basically sound: it's reasonable to think that when the population will be able to understand how a neural network's calibration differs from a k-mean clustering, a similar framework will emerge.
+Having said that, the high level description outlined for the Ethical framework is basically sound: it's reasonable to think that when the whole population will be able to understand how a neural network's calibration differs from a k-mean clustering, a similar framework will emerge.